sinrabanse/Practicum_project_8/README.md

 # Practicum_project_8
  My eighth project from Practicum course.
 "How to Tell a Story Using Data"

- What was used in the project: Python, Jupyter notebook.
+ What was used in the project: Python, Jupyter notebook, PowerPoint.
 Libraries: pandas, numpy, plotly, matplotlib, seaborn, altair, usaddress.

 # Project Description